Overstock.com Inc. (OSTK) Reveals an Earnings Mystery

 Guggenheim gave a rating of “Neutral” to OSTK, setting the target price at $111 in the report published on November 23rd of the previous year.

-Volatility was left at 6.12%, however, over the last 30 days, the volatility rate increased by 5.87%, as shares sank -8.52% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.47% lower at present.
+Volatility was left at 6.10%, however, over the last 30 days, the volatility rate increased by 6.19%, as shares sank -2.24% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +23.95% upper at present.

 Insider Trading